 OCAS will obtain the consent of individuals before or when it collects, uses or discloses personal information, except where authorized by law.
 OCAS may collect, use or disclose personal information without the knowledge or consent of individuals but only as specified and permitted by law.
 In obtaining consent, OCAS will use reasonable efforts to ensure that an individual is advised of the identified purposes for which personal information will be used or disclosed.
 Purposes will be stated in a manner that can be reasonably understood by the individual.

 Generally, OCAS will seek consent to use and disclose personal information at the same time it collects the information.
 However, OCAS may seek consent to use and disclose personal information after it has been collected, but before it is used or disclosed for a new purpose.
 OCAS will require individuals to consent to the collection, use or disclosure of personal information as a condition of the supply of information or services to the individual only if such collection, use or disclosure is necessary to provide the information or services.
 In determining the appropriate form of consent, OCAS will take into account the sensitivity of the personal information and the reasonable expectations of individuals in relation to the purposes for use or disclosure of the information by OCAS.

 An individual may withdraw consent at any time, subject to legal or contractual restrictions and reasonable notice.
 Should an individual withdraw consent to the collection, use and disclosure of personal information, the application process or other applicable service being engaged will cease at that time.
 Requests to withdraw consent must be received in writing.
-In such case, personal information in the possession of OCAS will be expunged or rendered anonymous unless otherwise required or permitted by law.
+In such case, personal information in the possession of OCAS will be expunged or rendered anonymous as appropriate and if required by law.
 Individuals may contact OCAS for more information regarding the implications of withdrawing consent.